IP Group shares jump as portfolio company plans AIM listing

 "I am delighted that our major shareholders are highly supportive of our proposed listing and associated fundraising," Chief Executive Bill Westwater said in an emailed statement to Reuters.

-Westwater, who has been CEO of Xeros since mid-2008, has worked at Procter & Gamble, where he was responsible for Ariel brand detergent in China.
+Westwater, who has been CEO of Xeros since mid-2008, has worked at Procter & Gamble (PG.N), where he was responsible for Ariel brand detergent in China.

 IP Group, which commercialises intellectual property developed at universities and other institutions, has tie-ups with 11 universities in the UK including King's College London and the University of Oxford.